niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 ## Namespace `niji.fs`

 The namespace `niji.fs` contains functions for interacting with the file system.
-While it is much more restrictive than the filesystem api built into lua, it is strongly recommended to use `niji.fs` functions over raw lua functions whenever possible, because they have a lot of extra safety features, such as automatically checking for conflicts with preexisting files.
+While it is much more restrictive than the filesystem API built into lua, it is strongly recommended to use `niji.fs` functions over raw lua functions whenever possible, because they have a lot of extra safety features, such as automatically checking for conflicts with preexisting files.